 Health Benefits Of Sweet Potato During Pregnancy

-Eating sweet potatoes regularly during pregnancy can be beneficial in the following ways.
+Eating sweet potatoes regularly during pregnancy can provide the below nutrients to the body.

-- Fetal growth: Consuming foods such as sweet potato that is rich in vitamin A helps in tissue maintenance, fetal growth, and also supports metabolism (5).
+- Vitamin A: Consuming foods such as sweet potato that is rich in vitamin A can help in tissue maintenance, fetal growth, and also supports metabolism (5).

-- Normal blood pressure: Pregnant women require more potassium than other women of the same age.
-Sweet potato has sufficient amounts of potassium, which helps to maintain fluid balance and normalize blood pressure (6).
+- Potassium: Pregnant women require more potassium than other women of the same age.
+Sweet potato contains potassium, which helps to maintain fluid balance and normalize blood pressure (6).

-- Reduced risk of neural tube defect: Pregnant women require 400mcg folic acid a day to prevent the risk of spinal cord defects.
+- Folic acid: Pregnant women require 400mcg folic acid a day to prevent the risk of spinal cord defects.
 And half a cup of sweet potatoes contains 40 to 90mcg of folic acid (7).

-- Gestational diabetes management: If you have diabetes, including low-GI foods such as sweet potatoes in your pregnancy diet can be helpful (8).
+- Low GI: If you have diabetes, including low-GI foods such as sweet potatoes in your pregnancy diet can be helpful (8).